mochoy/personal-site/src/assets/blog/a_crash_course_on_landing_internships/a_crash_course_on_landing_internships.md

 Once you gain more experience and become a more attactive candidate, you're better able to focus on more specific roles that match your interest and can slow down on the volume of applications.

+Before proceding to the next paragraph, just take a guess - how many applications did I send out?
+How many interviews and offers did I get?
+The numbers may surprise you! (numbers are spelled out so you can't just cheat and read them in your periphery vision)
 ## Quality or Quantity?